Run MCP servers

 ):

-ToolHive creates a reverse proxy that forwards requests to the container.
-This means the container itself doesn't directly expose any ports. -
+ToolHive creates a reverse proxy that forwards requests to the container using the HTTP/SSE protocol. -

 Run a server from a Docker image